 Jean DeWolff was a tough-as-nails police captain who entered the force following in her father's footsteps.
 Despite her own best efforts, DeWolff had a knack for getting into crazy trouble, like when her father manipulated her brother into becoming the costumed criminal known as the Wraith.
 Through all of this, her close relationship with Spider-Man and her own fighting spirit kept her going for years where many cops would've walked away or buckled under the pressure. <p>Unfortunately, DeWolff's run came to an end when she became the first victim of the Sin Eater, a costumed murderer whose rampage would indirectly lead to the creation of Venom, and to the appearance of a new Wraith, this time an ally to Spider-Man, who masqueraded as the ghost of Jean DeWolff.

 George Stacy was Gwen Stacy's father, and one of the few people in Peter's life who supported not only his daughter's relationship with him, but his alter ego Spider-Man as well.
-When the retired police captain was called out of retirement to help retrieve a device stolen by Dr. Octopus, he became directly involved in the ongoing struggle between Spider-Man and his arch-rival. <p>When Captain Stacy took a more hands-on approach, getting between Doc Ock and Spider-Man, he was rewarded by being crushed to death by debris sent flying by Ock's tentacles.
+When the retired police captain was called out of retirement to help retrieve a device stolen by Dr. Octopus, he became directly involved in the ongoing struggle between Spider-Man and his arch-rival. <p>Captain Stacy eventually took a more hands-on approach, getting between Doc Ock and Spider-Man, and was rewarded by being crushed to death by debris sent flying by Ock's tentacles.
 In his final moments, Stacy revealed to Peter that he had known all along that he was Spider-Man, and that he knew he was a hero.
 In the wake of Captain Stacy's death, despite her father's unwavering support of Spider-Man, Gwen began to hate Spider-Man, blaming him for what happened, a state which lead Peter to nearly give up on being a hero entirely to preserve their relationship.

 Poor, sweet, long-suffering Gwen Stacy.
 After years of ups and downs, Gwen and Peter Parker's relationship was finally hitting its stride.
 Peter had finally found the balance between his life as Spider-Man and his love for Gwen, who blamed Spider-Man for her father's death.
 Despite it all, the two were finding a way to build a life together when tragedy struck in the form of the Green Goblin. <p>Dragging Gwen to the height of the George Washington Bridge, the Goblin taunted Spider-Man, who rushed to Gwen's aid.
 Making his escape, the Goblin flung Gwen toward the water below, sending Spider-Man after her in a desperate attempt to rescue her.
 Catching her with his webline, Peter failed to use his extensive knowledge of physics and the laws of motion, ceasing Gwen mid-fall, but causing her neck to snap at the sudden stop.
 Try as he might, in attempting to save his longtime girlfriend, Peter Parker actually caused her death.